peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 Known issues:

+* Super Sonic has more control of his Floating Boost; be wary of steering off the stage!

 * In Unleashed Project 1.0, Super Sonic cannot clear the first whale jump in Cool Edge.

 * In Unleashed Project 1.0, firing right on the first Four-Way Cannon in Jungle Joyride won't give you enough speed without an Air Boost.